NicolasDevCardenas/sass/README.md

 # sass
-Project made with sass, here you can see the way to work with this technology
+Project with the  task runner technology GULP, complemented with the css preprocessor  SASS and the Time-saving synchronised browser testing BROWSERSYNC.

+-How to automate the testing in our website and applications .
+-Scroll emulation
+-Click emulation